OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 > [!IMPORTANT]
 > The best way to stop a debugging session is to select **Shift+F5** or choose **Run** > **Stop Debugging** from the menu.
 This action should close the Node server window and attempt to close the host application, but there'll be a prompt on the host application asking you whether to save the document or not.
 Make an appropriate choice and let the host application close.
 Avoid manually closing the Node window or host application.
 Doing so can cause bugs especially when you are stopping and starting debugging sessions repeatedly.
 >
-> If debugging stops working; for example, if breakpoints are being ignored; stop debugging.
+> If debugging stops working---for example, if breakpoints are being ignored---stop debugging.
 Then, if necessary, close all host application windows and the Node window.
 Finally, close Visual Studio Code and reopen it.

 ## Debug a project not created with Yo Office